 Whole Life Insurance — Dark Chocolate with a Buttercream Center

 Now we’re getting into the rich stuff!
 Whole life insurance offers level premiums and protection for as long as you live with no set term.
-With features that include benefits like cash value accumulation and policy dividends, whole life policies can have expensive premiums and may include high penalties for cancelation.
+With features that include benefits like cash value accumulation and policy dividends, whole life policies can have expensive premiums and may include high penalties for cancellation.
 Whole life might be a palatable option for you, but be prepared to own your policy for a long time (at least 20 years) before you reap a good return on your investment.

 Universal Life Insurance (UL) — Dark Chocolate Truffles

 The most decadent of life insurance options, universal life is a permanent life policy that includes such features as cash value accumulation, policy loans, varying premium payment amounts, and varying death benefits.
-With universal life, you can set premiums to terminate at a certain age such as your planned retirement age or some other period of time.
+With universal life, you can set premiums to terminate at a certain age such as your planned retirement age or some other period.
 The investment portion of your policy can be variable or guaranteed.
-If at some point your cash value accumulation has grown enough, you can use it to subsidize the cost of your policy.
+If your cash value accumulation grows enough, you can use it to subsidize the cost of your policy.

 UL’s flexibility is its biggest advantage.
 Depending on your goals, a policy can be designed to accomplish maximum death benefit protection, maximum cash value accumulation, or a mixture of both.

 Just the Tip of the Taste Buds

 Like a box of chocolates, there are many types of life insurance to pick and choose from.
-Deciding which type of policy and features are right for you and your loved ones is a bit more complex than satisfying your sweet-tooth, though.
+Deciding which type of policy and features are right for you and your loved ones is a bit more complicated than satisfying your sweet-tooth, though.
 You can’t bite into them and put them back in the box.
 Be sure to do your homework and talk with a trusted insurance professional or financial advisor before deciding on the type of life insurance that will provide you with the most value and satiate your hunger for peace of mind.